Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/buffer-overflow.md

 - NOTE: The program has crashed, so we will need to restart the `Vuln Server` and attach it again to the `Immunity Debugger`

+    - **It's better to close everything and start from 0 to avoid errors**

 ---

 ### Fuzzing